reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/psc8y/Misc/New-RandomPassword.md

 3ABa
 ```

-Generates a password with a length of 4 containing atleast one char from each InputString that will start with a letter from
+Generates a password with a length of 4 containing at least one char from each InputString that will start with a letter from
 the string specified with the parameter FirstChar

 ## PARAMETERS